GhadirMadani/GhadirMadani.github.io/_posts/2025-05-11-assignment-3.md

 - <img src="{{site.baseurl}}/assets/images/captioning4.png">
   *Caption:* “A man dressed in a costume holding a piece of paper.”
   → **Reality:** This is a photo of an Emirati bride, in traditional dress and jewelry.
-The caption is completely wrong—both in gender and interpretation.
+The caption is completely wrong, both in gender and interpretation.

 - <img src="{{site.baseurl}}/assets/images/captioning5.png">
   *Caption:* “A person cutting cloth with scissors.”
-  → **Reality:** It’s a palm-weaving scene—no scissors involved.
+  → **Reality:** It’s a palm-weaving scene, no scissors involved.
 The model mistook woven material for fabric.

 - <img src="{{site.baseurl}}/assets/images/captioning6.png">
   *Caption:* “A small metal pot with a bowl on top.”